Jasmineleigh/CS-3410-Semester-Project/README.md

 # CS-3410-Semester-Project
-# Problem 2
+# Problem
-Find the MST using a version of the Reverse Delete Algorithm
+Find the shortest path from one place on campus to another place on campus using time, distance, and ratings as the weights.
+Time is the time it takes to get from one node to another.
+Distance is the distance between one node to another node.
+Ratings is a combination of time, distance, and safety of a particular path.